 Permanent life insurance policies that develop cash value may be a source of funds in a financial emergency.
 Properly utilized, the cash value of a permanent policy can be used for any purpose, including tax-free withdrawals and loans.
 This is a significant advantage, but it must be appropriately managed.
 If you withdraw too much money from your policy and it expires or runs out of funds, all gains you have started will become taxable.
 In addition, you may substantially lower the death benefit payable to your beneficiaries upon your passing.
 If you have removed too much money from your insurance and it is set to lapse, you may be able to keep coverage by paying more premiums, provided you can afford them.
 When collecting the cash value of your life insurance policy, be careful to monitor it properly and consult your tax expert to avoid unintended tax liabilities.

-How To Prevent Workplace Incidents
+How to Prevent Workplace Incidents

 According to the Bureau of Labor Statistics, in 2020, there were 2,7 million injuries and 4,654 deaths at U.S. workplaces.
 Many have had injuries so severe that they are unable to work.
 But it shouldn’t take a terrible accident to convince business owners and managers to emphasize employee health and safety in the workplace.
 Use the following guidelines to prevent workplace accidents.

-1. Conduct periodic risk assessments.
+1. Conduct periodic risk assessments

 Carry out a risk assessment of your complete workplace to identify potential health risks and injury causes.
 Consider the equipment employees use, the jobs they must complete, the training requirements, and the individual burden.
 Consider the significant dangers that disabled, elderly, and pregnant team members experience.
 Instruct employees to inform their boss or a superior if they believe certain activities increase their danger.
 Develop particular safety practices for mitigating each identified risk.
 Also, consider ways to enhance protection where such measures currently exist.
 It is usually a good idea to speak with the person performing the task since they will better understand the related process or apparatus.
 Record the threat posed by each hazard, the steps personnel must take to mitigate it, and routinely reevaluate each wager.
 If hiring new employees or relocating equipment within your facility, you should do an individual risk assessment to reduce new hazards.

-2. Conduct physical evaluations for physically demanding roles.
+2. Conduct physical evaluations for physically demanding roles

 Some jobs are physically demanding, and those with a physical ailment or disability will find it significantly more difficult to execute them.
 For instance, a person with a history of back problems may be unable to work on a construction site or with a concert venue’s lighting rig.
-Numerous employers now demand that potential employees undergo physical and mental health examinations before employment offers.
+Numerous employers now demand that potential employees undergo physical and mental health assessments before employment offers.
 Some positions necessitate annual physicals if they are very labor-intensive.
 This may sound intrusive, but the purpose is to guarantee that the team member’s health is not at risk due to their profession.

-3. Provide frequent safety and wellness training.
+3. Provide frequent safety and wellness training

 Inform your personnel from the outset that health and safety is a company priority and what conduct you expect from them.
 Ensure that all applicable health and safety directives are communicated to newly hired employees.
 Immediately recall all affected personnel for retraining if a risk assessment shows a change in safety regulations.
 Numerous employees value fringe benefits, some of which are useful to the organization.
 Wellness initiatives, for example, encourage employees to enhance their physical and mental health.
 When team members’ wellness is prioritized at work, they are often more attentive, responsive, and productive.

-4. Employ qualified personnel.
+4. Employ qualified personnel

 Certain businesses and positions require licenses to function.
 Others are better suited for those with specific degrees and practical expertise.
 Conducting the necessary research to guarantee that prospective employees are competent for the position is essential.
 If a person is not as capable as they look or lacks real-world training, they can endanger their safety and those around them.

-5. Employ enough employees.
+5. Employ enough employees

 Accidents are more likely to occur when personnel is overworked.
 If you observe that they are struggling with the task, try to alleviate some of the burdens by recruiting additional personnel.
 If you do not, your employees will be more susceptible to accidents and burnout.
 Additionally, absenteeism may increase, which will compound the issue.

-6. Maintain a tidy workplace and unobstructed pathways.
+6. Maintain a tidy workplace and unobstructed pathways

 A cluttered, dirty place of work is a dangerous place to be.
 Ensure your staff follows best practices, even simple ones like putting computer cables and power cords in the right place, so they don’t get in the way.
 Other things that can help are putting things away properly, cleaning up spills immediately, and only eating in certain places.